angular/angular/aio/content/tutorial/toh-pt2.md

 The app no longer fails and the list of names displays again in the browser.

-When there is no `selectedHero`, the `ngIf` directive removes the hero detail HTML from the DOM.
+When there is no selected hero, the `ngIf` directive removes the hero detail HTML from the DOM.
 There are no hero detail elements or bindings to worry about.

 When the user picks a hero, `selectedHero` becomes defined and